richandersonio/ecs-fargate-go-example-webserver/README.md

 # Welcome

-Launches the richanderson.io web using AWS ECS Fargate
+Launches the richanderson.io web using AWS ECS Fargate.
+This is for my personal use, but might be useful if you want to also automate ECS fargate to create a cluster and run a container with public access + remove both.

 Create a new cluster and start the site: